tamylaa/clodo-framework/docs/INTEGRATION_GUIDE.md

 });
 ```

-## 🏗️ Adopting LEGO Framework in Existing Projects
+## 🏗️ Adopting CLODO Framework in Existing Projects

-Most developers have existing codebases and want to **gradually integrate** the LEGO Framework rather than starting from scratch.
+Most developers have existing codebases and want to **gradually integrate** the CLODO Framework rather than starting from scratch.
 This section covers **incremental adoption strategies** for brownfield projects.

 ### 🎯 Understanding Incremental Adoption

-The LEGO Framework is designed for **modular adoption** - you can start with individual components and progressively adopt more features:
+The CLODO Framework is designed for **modular adoption** - you can start with individual components and progressively adopt more features:

 ```mermaid
 graph LR